dwetmore/dwetmore/README.md

 - 👋 Hi, I’m David
 - 👀 I’m interested in contributing to the open-source community
-- 🌱 I’m currently learning python, K8s, and AI Platform Security
+- 🌱 I’m currently learning K8s and Helm
 - 💞️ I’m looking to collaborate on AI/ML projects, but open to any!
 - 📫 How to reach me davida.wetmore@gmail.com
 - 😄 Pronouns: ...